surbhi-nijhara/cloudTumblr/azure/architecture-guide/cicd-database.md

 * SQL MI QA: For quality assurance of incremental migrated code and data. <br>
-*This instance will be required to match the Oracle database disk size, core and memory.<br />* *If CPU, RAM metrics are available for peak workloads, the sizing will be done accordingly.
-The data is awaited from RegEd.*
+*This instance will be required to match the Oracle database disk size, core and memory.<br />* *If CPU, RAM metrics are available for peak workloads, the sizing will be done accordingly. *

 * SQL MI STAGE / UAT/ Prod : For end-end quality assurance of migrated code and data.<br />
 This instance will be required to be of the same configuration as SQL MI QA  instance.